dndrks/less-concepts/README.md

 Each of these numbers occupy an index position in the Tracker, beginning with a 0th position. e.g.: ‘7’ is in the **4th** position, ’17’ is in the **10th** position, ‘0’ is in the **0th** position.

-Choice: I want to use CA to crawl these Tracker positions.
+**Choice**: I want to use CA to crawl these Tracker positions.

-Barrier: Teletype’s CA operator naturally returns values between 0 and 255 and I only have 14 positions, 0 through 13.
+**Barrier**: Teletype’s CA operator naturally returns values between 0 and 255 and I only have 14 positions, 0 through 13.

-Solution: I can compress the range of 0 through 255 to 0 through 13, to make it easier for the CA to return useful results when it crawls the Tracker positions.
+**Solution**: I can compress the range of 0 through 255 to 0 through 13, to make it easier for the CA to return useful results when it crawls the Tracker positions.

 Teletype’s math operators allow me to scale these results.
 So, if the CA returns its max of 255, Teletype will scale it to the new max of 13.
 It will also round decimals.